My Role

 The Findings

-The Feature Landing Page
+The Landing Page:

-“I think it will give me an interface that will help me get and use the data I need, when I need it”
+“I think it will give me an interface that will help me get and use the data I need, when I need it.”

-“Was wanting to click on Learn More but I think I have a good understanding without it”
+“Was wanting to click on Learn More but I think I have a good understanding without it.”

 “The information on the pages make it very easy to understand.
 I feel very confident in completing the steps.”